ChunMinChang/blog/_posts/2020-04-15-the-effect-of-practicing-what-you-already-know.md

 ### Ask Help When You Need

-Asking help may be the important facotr I find.
+Asking help may be the most important facotr I find.

 This [article][perfect-team] reveals a fact: the team will be more productive if the team provides enough *psychological safety*